tylertitsworth/5th-age-srd/Classes/Sorcerer.md

 ##### Crypt Candles

 All Umbral sorcerers can cast the _crypt candles_ spell as a standard action.
-The spell produces a circle of black and red candles that provide an eerie illumination within thirty feet of youfeet you.
+The spell produces a circle of black and red candles that provide an eerie illumination within thirty feet of you.
 They create enough light to move around, but it’s easy to miss details in the dim, flickering lights.
 If you move, the zone moves with you.

 The candles and their illumination can only be seen by you, your allies and any creatures with a connection to the Shadow Prince or the Lich King.
 They make invisible creatures visible.